-- After your procedure is done, you will be taken back to the Ambulatory Procedure Area.
-Your friends and family can join you there while you are monitored. - To prevent bleeding from the puncture site, you must lie flat for the next 6 hours. - During this time, your nurses will: - Watch you closely - Tilt your bed so you can eat - Help you use a bed pan if you need to urinate - Help you change position if you are not comfortable - Check your vital signs and your level of awareness - Check your procedure site every hour - After 6 hours, your nurses will help you get up and walk. - You must have a responsible adult with you when you are ready to leave. - Your doctor will give you the test results at your follow-up clinic visit and talk with you about your care plan.
+- Check your vital signs and your level of awareness - Check your procedure site every hour - After 2 hours, your nurses will help you get up and walk. - You must have a responsible adult with you when you are ready to leave.
+You cannot drive yourself home after this procedure. - Your doctor will give you the test results at your follow-up clinic visit and talk with you about your care plan.